 That’s the feeling that marketing across multiple channels can inspire in prospects.
 Marketers are using data to track what prospects want so that they can deliver relevant ads at the right time.

 A big part of delivering ads that prospects actually want to see is retargeting.
-By targeting ads at prospects that have already shown interest on another channel, marketers know they're delivering their message to a more receptive audience, which can lead to higher conversions.
+By targeting ads at prospects that have already shown interest on another channel, marketers know they’re delivering their message to a more receptive audience, which can lead to higher conversions.
+(For more information how to use post-click landing pages at the top of your funnel, go here.)

 Cross-channel marketing and retargeting